uqmars/constitution/Constitution.md

 * "The Club" shall refer to the organisation to which this constitution applies.
 * "Executive Team" shall refer to the team of members responsible for the administration and running of the club.
+* "T3 Officers" shall refer to the 'top 3' positions of the Executive Team (president, treasurer and secretary).

 ## 2 NAME